Succinct Permutation Graphs: Data Structures for Permutation Graphs

 \subsection{Grid-Based Data Structure}

-We store the point set $P(\pi) = \{(v,\pi^{-1}(v)):v\in[n]\}$ in the data structure of \wref{cor:permutation-grid}.
-We identify vertices with the $x$-coordinates of these points (the rank of the vertex' chord endpoint on the upper line).
+We first present the simpler grid-based data structure.
+Here, we store $P(\pi) = \{(v,\pi^{-1}(v)):v\in[n]\}$ in the data structure of \wref{lem:permutation-grid} and identify vertices with the $x$-coordinates of these points (the rank of the vertex' chord endpoint on the upper line).